PaulZC/IridiumSBD/documentation/README.md

 ## Serial "3-wire" Interfacing

 Rock 7 have made interfacing the RockBLOCK to the Arduino quite simple.
-Each RockBLOCK conveniently exposes many signal lines for the client device, but it’s actually only necessary to connect 4 or 5 of these to get your application up and running.
+Each RockBLOCK conveniently exposes many signal lines for the client device, but it's actually only necessary to connect 4 or 5 of these to get your application up and running.
 In our configuration we ignore the flow control lines and talk to the RockBLOCK over what
 Iridium calls a "3-wire" TTL serial interface.
 In the wiring table below, we assume that the RockBLOCK is being powered from the Arduino 5V power bus.